-Grey literature concerning the attitudes of people who are blind towards autonomous vehicles (driverless cars) and their willingness to travel in autonomous vehicles (AVs) typically assumes that people who are blind will enthusiastically welcome the arrival of driverless vehicles (see for example Bohonas et al., 2007; Chapman, 2016; RNIB, 2016; Woyke, 2016; Dearden, 2018).
+This study examines attitudes towards level 5 autonomous vehicles (AVs) held by people who are blind.
+(Level 5 autonomous vehicles are fully autonomous anywhere, not just in controlled areas [see SAE, 2016].)
+Grey literature concerning the attitudes of people who are blind towards such vehicles, and their willingness to travel in them, typically assumes that the arrival of AVs will be enthusiastically welcomed (see for example Bohonas et al., 2007; Chapman, 2016; RNIB, 2016; Woyke, 2016; Dearden, 2018).
 Benefits assumed by this literature include improved abilities to gain paid employment, to attend entertainment and leisure activities, to travel door-to-door without assistance, and to avoid the loneliness that often results from social isolation experienced by people who are blind (O'Day, Killeen and Lezzoni, 2004), Bezyak, Sabella and Gattis, 2017; Claypool, Bin-Nun.and Gerlach, 2017).
 Because people with severe visual impairments cannot drive, they are compelled to rely on taxis, lifts from family and friends, and on public transport.
 Crudden, McDonnell and Hierholzer (2015) noted the frustrations felt by people who are blind that arise from having to depend on others, in conjunction with fears of possibly having to navigate unfamiliar environments without assistance.